![]() |

 The trickster clan is the most popular independent clan amongst

-infiltrators although a great percentage of members are part of the Ravnos
+infiltrators although a great percentage of members are part of

 antitribu sub-order.